hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

     float(x)  # x converted to a float z ** x  # z to the power of x

+    x = 42
+    x += 60 # add 60 to x and assign the new value back to x x

+    x = 10
+    x *= 10 # multiply x by 10 and assign the new value back to x x

 some notes on these operations:

 1. You can mix numeric types.
 Where possible python tries to maintain the numeric type throughout the operation,